SCIInstitute/ShapeWorks/docs/use-cases/ellipsoid-multiple-domain.md

 ```
 ## Optimizing Shape Model

-NOTE:The list of `<inputs>` (binary segmentation images) should be ordered consistently for each shape.(e.g., shape1-domain1, shape1-domain2, shape2-domain1, shape2-domain2 ... etc.).
+NOTE: The list of `<inputs>` (binary segmentation images) should be ordered consistently for each shape.(e.g., shape1-domain1, shape1-domain2, shape2-domain1, shape2-domain2 ... etc.).

 ```python
 {